 In an increasingly competitive global marketplace, companies are always looking for ways to stay ahead and build a business culture that doesn't lag behind.
-Continuous improvement programs that involve tapping ideas from employees at all levels, holding each other accountable, and rewarding success through smart gainsharing programs are key for some leading U.S. firms.
-Here are some tips for how to develop a culture of continuous improvement and accountability:
+Continuous improvement programs that involve tapping ideas from employees at all levels, holding each other accountable, and rewarding success through smart gainsharing programs are key for several leading U.S. firms.
+Check out these tips for developing a culture of continuous improvement and accountability:

 1. Closely track the most important metrics.

 Roll Forming of Shelbyville, KY launched its Continuous Improvement (CI) process by putting every employee in the company on a team.
 These teams closely monitor metrics affecting operating profit, including scrap, efficiency, quality, and on-time delivery, and come up with ideas to improve them.
 Improvements are tied to bonuses via the company’s gainsharing plan.
 If metrics do not show improvement month to month, the teams take corrective action.
 The program has been extremely successful, resulting in an average of $350,000 saved per quarter.

 A key factor in the success of Roll Forming’s Continuous Improvement program has been a company-wide cultural change towards more personal accountability.
 Employees realized the company’s gainsharing plan was significant and could account for up to 15 percent of their total compensation.
 This generated peer pressure and resulted in zero tolerance for non-participation in the problem solving process.